mnellemann/lpar-to-ova/README.md

 Make OVA
 ===========

+This script will help you generate a OVA file for import into IBM Cloud PowerVS Workspace.

+*For more information, contact: Lars Johannesson "larsj AT dk.ibm.com"*

+#### Dump LPAR disks

-Export all LUNs with the `dd` command and use *.img* for output file extension.
+Dump all LUNs with the `dd` command and use *.img* for output file extension.

 #### Download the script